3 verified restrooms in Scotia

 Plan Your Perfect Scotia Day

 Never let restroom concerns limit your adventures.
-Our app shows you every public facility near any attraction, updated in real-time by our community of 12,000+ users.
+Our app shows you every public facility near any attraction, with accessibility info, hours and directions.

 Explore Scotia With Confidence

 Visit Scotia's top attractions knowing you'll always have access to clean, accessible restrooms nearby.
-Each destination features multiple verified facilities for your convenience and peace of mind.
+Each destination features verified facilities for your convenience and peace of mind.

 Scotia Museum